 R15: Slip 2 sts knitwise, k1, pass 2 slipped sts over knit st (decrease by 2 sts, left with 1 st.) Cut yarn leaving about a 6 inch tail.
 Pull cut yarn through last st.

-Medium Flower with Longer Petals - use dk weight yarn with #5 needles
+- Supplies: dk weight yarn with #5 needles

-For each petal, CO 3 sts leaving about a 2 inch tail.
+For each petal, CO 3 sts leaving about a two-inch tail.

 Row 1: K1, yo, k1, yo, k1

-Row 12: (Slip 1 st, k1, pass slipped st over knit st), knit to last 2 stitches, k2tog (decrease 2 sts to 3 sts total)
+Row 12: (Slip 1 st, k1, pass slipped st over knit st), knit to last two stitches, k2tog (decrease 2 sts to 3 sts total)

 Row 13: Knit